stoptime/hyde-hyde-mateo/README.md

 Current changes are related to colors, layout, and performance.

+## Noteworthy Updates
+* 1/7/2020 - inlined primary/print theme css (not toc related).
+If your compressed css is under 10kb, this is good - improved my mobile page score from 76 to 94.

 ### In the works:
 * Search
 * Dark mode

 ### ToDo:
 * Update exampleSite
+* Removed unused css